box/boxcli/examples/User Creation & Provisioning/README.md

-# Create Users & Provisioning Automation
+# Provision users and folders

-This User Creation and Provisioning powershell script will use the Box CLI to build and create a user (admin or service account) owned "Onboarding" folder structure, create managed users in bulk, and provision the new users by collaborating them as viewer and uploaders into the newly created folder structure.
+This PowerShell script uses the Box CLI to build and create an onboarding folder structure, create managed users in bulk, and provision such new users by adding them to the newly created folder structure as collaborators with viewer or uploader roles.

-For detailed script overview, please follow [PowerShell Scripts with the Box CLI guide](https://developer.box.com/guides/cli/quick-start/powershell-script-templates/)
+**For detailed script overview, please follow [this guide](https://developer.box.com/guides/cli/quick-start/powershell-script-templates/).**

 ## Setup Pre-Requisites
 1. Clone this github repo or download files from the `/examples` directory